How to write a research paper

 2. Understand your audience

-Consider your audience when writing your research paper.
+When asking yourself how to write a research paper, you need to consider your audience.
 Their knowledge level influences your writing style, choice of words and how much detail you need in explanations of concepts.

 A master’s thesis is usually written for an expert audience, though you may wish to make it accessible to a broader audience.
 If you are writing an undergraduate paper, you can assume your audience is somewhere between generalist and expert.